Filming of music video ends in 2 deaths and 6 injuries after apparent drive-by shooting, police say

 Officers were called out around 9:30 p.m. local time to a residential neighborhood near Berwyn in Harris County for reports of a drive-by shooting, Sheriff Ed Gonzalez said in a press briefing at the scene.

-When the officers arrived, they found a group of young males with gunshot wounds, two of which had been killed.
+When the officers arrived, they found a group of young males with gunshot wounds, two of which were dead.
 The group were in the parking lot of an office complex filming a rap video when they were "ambushed" by shooters that were "in cars and or foot" firing into the lot, Gonzalez said.

 Two people were pronounced dead at the scene, four other victims were transported to local hospitals and two more victims arrived at area hospitals with related gunshot injuries, reported Captain J. Shannon of the Harris County Sheriff's Officer tweeted.